 And the headline of his piece is the IG report should end Mueller's obstruction investigation.

-But I would argue that now that we know that we had all of the lead investigators in the case investigating Clinton that that literally protected her from being indicted.
+But I would argue that now that we know that we had all of the lead investigators in the case investigating Clinton that literally protected her from being indicted.

-I mean, the the laws were broken.
+I mean, the laws were broken.

 There's no ambiguity here.